Sootopolis/tgbe-tools/readme_old.md

 Recall that in the previous use case, I am using a JSON file `scanned.json` (which probably is not the best format, but I do need it to be a dictionary when the program reads the data, which JSON is) to store cache of players who are deemed uninvitable at the time of scanning.
 There are around 30,000 entries into the JSON file.
 It is a large number, but its size is still somewhat contained, as some old records will expire on each execution of the program.

 Here, however, I must either think of some way to store data in a way that records can be deleted after a while without wreaking havoc, or find a better way to store data altogether, or both.

+#### Solution

+An object-oriented approach is taken to tackle this problem.

 ### Automate